-The Whitechapel Gallery has announce that the Scottish painter Peter Doig (b.
+The Whitechapel Gallery has announced that the Scottish painter Peter Doig (b.
 1959) is the fourth artist to receive the prestigious annual Art Icon award.
 The Art Icon 2017 award will be presented at Whitechapel Gallery on 25 January 2017, during a gala dinner hosted by Iwona Blazwick OBE (Director, Whitechapel Gallery) and Nadja Swarovski (Member of the Swarovski Executive Board).

 Iwona Blazwick said: “This award celebrates the work of an artist who has made a profound contribution to contemporary practice, influencing their own and subsequent generations of artists.
 Peter Doig was chosen in recognition of his spectacular oeuvre to date and his continuous evolution and invigorated approach to his medium.
 Doig’s distinctive paintings waver between figuration and abstraction.
 He presents environments from Canada to Trinidad; these dream-like spaces are fluid and recognisable equally complex and disorientating.
 Often working from photographs and films, employing memory and motifs, his landscapes celebrate the aesthetics and potential of painting.”